vericast/theto/README.md

 https://nbviewer.jupyter.org/github/Valassis-Digital-Media/theto/blob/master/theto_demo_notebook.ipynb

 ## Supported data representations
-Data can be loaded in a variety of formats (geohashes, WKT, shapely objects, or coordinate pairs).
+Data can be loaded in a variety of formats (geohashes, WKT, shapely objects, GeoJSON, or coordinate pairs).
 The tool will automatically detect the format and process it appropriately.
 Likewise, any input can be rendered as the original shape itself (a polygon) or as the centroid of the shape (a point).
 Polygons are rendered using Bokeh's `MultiPolygons` glyph.
 Points can be rendered using any of Bokeh's marker glyphs.